 - For questions regarding receiving course credit for and/or the procedure for getting approval of an externship, please contact Molly Jackson, the Externship Program Coordinator, at firstname.lastname@example.org.

 - J.D. students should make an appointment with an advisor in OCS or OPICS.
 The Office of Graduate Careers serves LL.M. students and alumni who have graduated in the past three years.

 To create an appointment with the Office of Graduate Careers as a Prospective/Admitted Student (for students not currently enrolled).

 For your first visit to Office of Graduate Careers and if you have questions related to the job search process, resumes and cover letters, networking and informational interviewing, or other related topics.

 If you have previously met with a career advisor and you have questions about the job search process, resumes and cover letters, networking and informational interviewing, or other related topics that have arisen since your earlier appointment.

 If you wish to sit down with a career advisor for a brief mock interview.
 An advisor will ask you some typical interview questions and provide you feedback regarding the substance of your answers, your speaking style, and your demeanor.
 While you may make a Mock Interview Appointment any time, it is most useful to meet with an advisor before a scheduled interview.

-If you have graduated from the LL.M. program and looking for general job search guidance.
-You will have the opportunity to select an in-person or phone meeting.
-Students expecting to graduate after December 2018 should not schedule this option.
+If you have graduated from the LL.M. program in the past three years and are looking for general job search guidance.
+Students expecting to graduate in the 2023-2024 academic year or later should NOT schedule this option.